Social Media Marketing For Dummies

 Make sure you understand your customer base.
 Know who talks to each other and who influences whom before launching any program.

 Design your programs so that they are extremely easy for your customers and prospects to share with others on the social platforms of their choice.
+Sharing is the key to making your messages spread.

-How to Measure Success in Social Media Marketing
+How to Use Social Media Metrics

-Start with the SMM score (your brand's health compared to all of your direct competitors in the social web) as a single, strategic, brand health measurement.
+Start with the SMM score (your brand's health compared to all your direct competitors in the social web) as a single, strategic, brand health measurement.

 Match your program to the platform and to the metrics available.
 Different social platforms allow you to measure metrics in different ways.
+Don't take it for granted that high numbers indicate success.

 Tie all your SMM metrics to a broader digital strategy and business metrics.
+Without a strategy, you could be defeating your own campaign without realizing it.

 Don't ignore SMM metrics from your corporate website.
 Your website is also a platform for social influence and should be measured and tracked in a similar fashion.
+Remember that a newcomer to your products may go to your website first.

 Use the APIs (application programming interfaces) from the social media platforms to develop your own integrated metrics dashboard.

-6 Social Media Marketing Platforms to Know
+7 Social Media Marketing Platforms You Should Consider

 Consumers rarely use just one social platform — for example, only Facebook or Twitter — so no single social platform is enough for your social media marketing (SMM) activities.
-Be sure your campaign reaches each of these social media platforms:
+Be sure your campaign reaches each of these popular social media platforms:

 Facebook: The largest social network in the world, Facebook is ideal for marketing at the awareness and consideration stage of the marketing funnel.
 Fan Pages, Wall posts, applications, social ads, and technologies like Facebook Connect make the platform a popular choice.